CookMateBangkit/CookMate-API/README.md

   2. Make sure you have downloaded or cloned the Cookmate-API repository
   3. Also make sure you have downloaded the ML and taro models in one Cookmate-API repository
   4. Open CLI and direct to this repository
-  5. run the command `docker build -t Cookmate-api:v1`
+  5. Run the command `docker build -t Cookmate-api:v1`
   6. Wait for the docker build to complete
   7. Next run the command `docker run -d -p 8050:8050 --name Cookmate-API Cookmate-API:v1`
   8. this is how to run locally when you don't want to install python on a local computer